 There’s no reason you can’t do your solar cooking for cold-served dishes in advance.
 Particularly if you buy an expensive model, making the most use of your solar cooker while you can bring down the cost per use and creates a more substantial reduction in your carbon footprint if conservation is key for you.

 If you get a lot of sunshine, solar cooking can reduce your fossil fuel use and cut your dependence on outside inputs related to cooking.
 It does take a bit more planning and is sun-dependent.
-But, it can be a great self-sufficient tool for lots of homesteaders.
+However, it can be a great self-sufficient tool for lots of homesteaders.